RobbyV2/sprok/readme.md

 ### TODO

+- Find bypass for iframe, currently the cross origin policy prevents the ability to get actvity from an iframe.
+If the web page is only the iframe, the 20 second timer will automatically be activated.
+Currently, the only fix is to add an exception for the domain sending the requests on the origin server.
 - Make control switching so in the session it stores the last route to switch back to.
+- Make checkbox disable 20 second session timeout.
 - For copying spork, make the login after switching with control the main interface (I can replicate it later).
 - Add proxy subdomain support for any original domain (e.g. `google.com -> test.google.com, localhost -> test.localhost`)